 Colossus.
 9"x16", oil on linen panel.
 2021

-The funny thing is that this started out as something completely different—a roadside barn I'd found on Google maps—which didn't work at all.
+The funny thing is that this started out as something completely different—a roadside barn I'd found on Google maps.
+While doing the layout, I decided it didn't work at all.
 After scraping everything back, I added a different sky, took out the barn, pushed the horizon back and changed the time of day.
 All of that happened over a couple of weeks as the ideas fermented in my mind.

 Eventually, I turned the whole painting around so that it became a simple landscape built around one cloud in the sky.
 Not at all what I'd envisaged when I started, but a lovely place at which to end.